5.3. Advanced features#

 Note

-This function depends on some standard conventions used in most KDE modules.
+This function depends on some standard conventions used in most KDE projects.
 Therefore it may not work for all programs.

 5.3.2.
 Stopping the build early#